Synonym(s)

 - Linezolid

-Hydroquinoline (Escherichia coli, other causative agents of urinary tract infections; ineffective against Pseudomonas; also effective against Candida spp.; effective against germs in biofilm)
+Hydroquinoline (Escherichia coli, other pathogens of urinary tract infections; ineffective against Pseudomonas; also effective against Candida spp.; effective against germs in biofilm)

-Antibiotics with disturbance of folic acid synthesis and various other enzyme functions in the bacterial cell
+Antibiotics with disruption of folic acid synthesis and various other enzyme functions in the bacterial cell

-sulfonamides (effective against streptococci, pneumococci, actinomycetes, nocardia; frequent resistances; Cave: contraindicated in pregnancy 1st trimester, newborns and severe renal failure; allergy)
+Sulfonamides (effective against streptococci, pneumococci, actinomycetes, nocardia; frequent resistance; caution: contraindicated in pregnancy 1st trimester, newborns and severe renal insufficiency; allergy)

 - Sulfanilamide